radiantNearl26/Hypr-Arch/GUIDE.md

 # Guide to create and replicate dotfiles using bare repositories

+> [!CAUTION] Before you continue
-> *Note*: This guide is also availabe on [Arch Wiki](https://wiki.archlinux.org/title/Dotfiles "Link to ArchWiki's guide for dotfiles") and [AskHN](https://news.ycombinator.com/item?id=11070797 "Link to AskHN's guide for dotfiles").
+> This guide is also availabe on [Arch Wiki](https://wiki.archlinux.org/title/Dotfiles "Link to ArchWiki's guide for dotfiles") and [AskHN](https://news.ycombinator.com/item?id=11070797 "Link to AskHN's guide for dotfiles").
+Refer to those guides to know more about creating your own dotfiles and maintaining them using various tools.
+This guide is specifically tailored for replicating my dotfiles on your system, so using it on other's repositories won't probably work.

+> [!NOTE]
-> *Warn*: SSH method is more secure but requires more time to configure.
+> SSH method is more secure but requires more time to configure.
+If you find difficulties with using using it, try using the HTTPS method mentioned here.

 **Step 1: Create a bare local repository**	⇨ *Initialize a bare Git repository in a new directory (e.g., `~/.dotfiles`)*